DS-15-Project-1/CSE-Data-Container/README.md

 1. Set mount point on server at `/mnt/` directory.
 2. Run `docker-compose up --build` to start the container.
-3. The container will read the miniSEED file, convert it to a parquet file, and save it in the `/mnt/code/output/` directory.
+3. The container will read the miniSEED file, convert it to a parquet file, and save it in the desired output directory.
-4. You can access the SFTP server at `[http://localhost](http://129.138.10.44:5000/)`. when the associated project is run (CSE-Paramiko-Connection)